jdhitsolutions/DSCResourceMigration/README.md

 ## Demos

+This module contains several demonstration scripts.
+These should be considered proof-of-concept.
+The scripts are intended to be run from the root of this module.

+### Demo-4.ps1

 The current demo script, `demo-4.ps1`, can be run from the root of this module.
 Specify the name of a DSC Resource and its module.
 The output is code that could be inserted into a new `.psm1` file.
-It would also not be difficult to redirect different sections to different files.
+It would also not be difficult to redirect different sections to different files. (*See the migration sample scripts*)

 ```powershell
 PS C:\scripts\DSCResourceMigration>.\demo-4 -Name timezone -Module @{ModuleName="computermanagementdsc";RequiredVersion="8.5.0"} | Set-Clipboard